To enter the Honors Program for the 2015-2016 academic year:

 - Students transferring from another university or who have completed 12 credit hours at TTU as full-time students with a cumulative GPA of 3.5 or higher are eligible to apply for admission.

-To graduate in cursu honorum ("through the course of Honors"):
+To graduate in cursu honorum ("through the course of Honors"), take the following 22 Honors credit hours.

 NOTE: For many majors, this class substitutes for the UNIV 1020: Connections course.
 Ask your advisor.

-2. 15 CREDIT HOURS (typically 4-5 courses) of Honors courses, selected among at least three different departments.
+2. HONORS COURSES (typically 4-5 courses) selected among at least three different departments (15 cr. hrs.)

-New option: continuing Honors students in good standing may apply at least one semester in advance to earn up to 3 credit hours through experiential learning for innovative civic engagement leadership, research, certain highly competitive internships, or intensive study abroad experiences.
+New option: continuing Honors students in good standing may apply at least one semester in advance to earn up to 3 credit hours through Honors Experiential Learning for innovative civic engagement leadership, research, certain highly competitive internships, or intensive study abroad experiences.
 Offered by individualized approval only.

-An Honors Colloquium (singular) is a special seminar designed for Honors on a topic not available in the regular University curriculum.
+- An Honors Colloquium (singular) is a special seminar designed for Honors on a topic not available in the regular University curriculum.
 These three-credit-hour, interdisciplinary courses allow professors to share their areas of academic specialization, creating opportunities for both students and faculty.
-We usually offer two colloquia (plural) each semester.
+We usually offer two or three Colloquia (plural) each semester.
 They are unique; colloquia cannot duplicate courses already offered in the TTU curriculum.
-Past topics have included recombinant DNA, race relations, brain chemistry, society and the environment, censorhip, and J.R.R.
-Tolkien.
+Past topics have included pseudoscience, multidisciplinary approaches to health care, Latin, brain chemistry, the neuropsychology of relationships, the Presidency and the media, Irish literature, and many more.

 4. To remain a full member of Honors (eligible for early registration, Honors Council, and graduation in cursu honorum), you must have a cumulative GPA of 3.5 or above (3.1 during your first semester in Honors), and take one of the requirements above each semester until you finish them all.
 As a full member, you may have early registration, run for Honors Council, and win Honors-specific awards.